-To top it all off, I’m differently-abled; I live with chronic fatigue, anxiety, depression and daily pain (to name a few of my glorious symptoms).
-Every full-time job I’ve ever had has wrecked me, left me entirely unable to do anything but down a pot-noddle for dinner and pass out on the sofa.
+To top it all off, I’m disabled; I live with chronic fatigue, anxiety, depression and daily pain, etc. Every full-time job I’ve ever had has wrecked me, left me entirely unable to do anything but down a pot-noddle for dinner and pass out on the sofa.
 All that for barely more than minimum wage and not even a glimmer of hope of progression?
 No thanks, I choose life.

 Writing has never felt like a choice – it has always felt like my only option.
-It’s just sad that we live in a world that doesn’t value it enough to let me earn a decent living.
+It’s just depressing that we live in a world that doesn’t value it enough to let me earn a decent living.
 And that’s okay, I can put my hopes and dreams of riches in the memory box of my childhood; this is the shape of my life, and it’s beautiful and unique, multi-faceted unlike all the squares out there thinking they’re the cat’s pyjamas.
 So what if I never make a lot of money?
 I’m far richer for accepting my lot in life and embracing my creativity, than for throwing my life away over 10-hour shifts on £8.50 p/h.
-I refuse to go back.
-I will not survive.
-But through publishing and whatever part-time/freelance/blackmarket day-job I can manage, I will be okay.
-More than okay.

 My reward is far more valuable than money.
-I’m rewarded in the praises from my critique partner.
-I’m rewarded with the comments my Wattpad readers give me.
-I’m rewarded with this sticker, my prize as winner of The Omega Awards.
-One day I hope to be rewarded with the news that I’ve helped some young teen during their time of need.
+I’m rewarded in the praises from my critique partners.
+I’m rewarded with the encouragement from my writing friends.
+One day I hope to be rewarded with the news that I’ve helped some young reader during their time of need.